joon-ko/music-adventure-log/devlogs/09_recording.md

 There are three main types of modules that come to mind when I think of recording:

-- **Recorders** focus on the function collecting and saving audio streamed to an input buffer.
+- **Recorders** collect and save audio streamed to an input buffer.
 This recorded data can be turned into an audio sample for further playback or manipulation.

 - **Microphones** capture audio input from an physical external source, such as a microphone or a port on an audio interface like a [FocusRite Scarlett device](https://us.focusrite.com/products/scarlett-solo).
 This captured audio gets streamed to an audio output.
 Microphones do not necessarily perform the function of recording!

 - **Samplers** work with, well, audio samples: they can play them back, crop them, chop them up, and maybe even tweak their playback speed or other acoustic characteristics.
 Samplers can therefore create new samples by combining and/or modifying other samples.

-- **Loopers** are a type of recorder, but they  specialize in "over-dubbing" or layers tracks on top of each other in a looping succession.
+- **Loopers** are a type of recorder, but they  specialize in "over-dubbing" or layering tracks on top of each other in looping succession.
 This allows for composing songs with multiple parts one part at a time.

-In this entry, I'll focus on the first two types: recording from an input buffer, and streaming audio from an external audio input such as a microphone.
+I want the project to have all of these, but in this entry, I'll focus on the first two types: recording from an input buffer, and streaming audio from an external audio input such as a microphone.
 The basic recorder module I have in mind will support recording, as well as basic playback functionality: starting, stopping, and looping (without the overdub functionality that dedicated looper modules provide).
 I'll also go over a "global recording" feature that will allow us to export music from the system for the first time!

 ## recorder module